rsanche4/School-Projects/Personal Projects/NetGirl/README.txt

 Design and Code: Rafael Sanchez

 NetGirl is a Twitter Bot who posts random thoughts on machines and computer architecture.
-Due to privacy, I cannot upload the script I wrote for her without risking the sharing secret keys.
 She was written using Tweepy and Markovify to learn from a corpus of data and generate sentences.

 She is a red haired girl who supposedly is on a state of delirium.
 The time of her posts